pi-tv/pi-tv.github.io/_posts/2019-06-27-hdmi-framebuffer-mode.md

 But this resolution isn't comfortable to work in the console.
 Characters are extremely small.
-And it would be nice to have them twice bigger, because eyes get very tired.
+And it would be nice to have them, for example, twice bigger, because eyes just get very tired.

 It can be changed.
 Just add this line: